Iloba/LARAVEL-TASK-MANAGEMENT-APP/README.md

 <!-- Setting up locally -->
-#create a database and name it 'task-app' on your php my admin (I made use of mysql) and run php artisan migrate
+#create a database and name it 'task-app' on your php my admin (I made use of mysql) and run php artisan migrate to run migration and import tables
 #if the above stepp was followed you will have to register as a new user and begin to create projects
 After a project is created, view the project to be able to create tasks under the project

 <!-- INTERNET MUST BE ACCESSED FOR DRAG AND DROP TO WORK (I MADE USE OF LARAVEL LIVE WIRE SORTABLE CDN) -->

 <!-- Projects -->
-#Once signed in a user can be able to create a project from the dashboard
+#Once signed in, a user can be able to create a project from the dashboard
 #To access all Projects - Click on My Projects on the navigation (All tasks associated with a project are listed below the project.
 A user can also add tasks under a project)
 #A project can be edited and deleted (Once a project is deleted, all tasks under that project are also deleted)
 #A drop down is available on the dashboard to enable users select projects and view all the tasks under them